PhenomML/Stats285_F23/hw5_instructions.md

 *The following commands are all to be used inside the **[FARMSHARE terminal]** window*

-1. Clone the HW repository.
-(Note: Its name has changed.):
+1. Clone the class repository that contains hw5.
+(Its name changed from previous homeworks.)
 	`git clone https://github.com/adonoho/Stats285_F23`

-2. Change directory to
+2. Navigate to the directory using the following command:
 	`cd Stats285_F23/`

+3. Examine the contents using the
+    `ls`
-3. Examine the contents; does it look modestly familiar?
+   command or looking at [this website](https://github.com/adonoho/Stats285_F23).
+Does it look modestly familiar?

 4. Personalize the environment for your Stanford ID (Replace `SU_ID` with your actual Stanford ID.):
 	`export TABLE_NAME=SU_ID_hw5`